Yeghegnadzor: Geography and climate

 Yeghegnadzor is situated at 1,194 metres above sea level.
 The lower and medium highlands are mainly semi-deserts.
 It is built across the right and left banks of the Srkghonk River, a tributary of the Arpa River.
 The town is immediately bordered by the village of Gladzor from the north.

-The town has a hot-summer humid continental climate (Köppen climate classification Dfa) and large diurnal temperature fluctuations with the average annual rainfalls of 400 mm and mountain-valley winds.
-The average air temperature in January is 5-6◦C, with a coldest temperature of -22◦C and highest of +35◦C in July.
-The climate is mild with snowy winters and warm summers.
+Yeghegnadzor has a hot-summer humid continental climate (Köppen Dfa) bordering upon a cool semi-arid climate (BSk).
+Yeghegnadzor features large diurnal temperature fluctuations, an average annual rainfall of 370 mm, and mountain-valley winds.
+The average air temperature in January is −3.2 C, with a coldest temperature of −22 C, whilst the highest is 35 C in July.

 The surrounding areas of the town are home to some mammals including bezoar ibex, wolf and fox; reptiles including adder and viper; and birds including partridge and sparrow.